jupyter/docker-stacks/docs/maintaining/tagging.md

 ## Images Hierarchy

-All images' dependencies on each other and what taggers and manifest are applicable to them are defined in `hierarchy/images_hierarchy.py`.
+All images' dependencies on each other and what taggers and manifests are applicable to them are defined in `hierarchy/images_hierarchy.py`.

 `hierarchy/get_taggers_and_manifests.py` defines a function to get the taggers and manifests for a specific image.